Nayya-com/braze-expo-plugin/README.md

 The [#119](https://github.com/Appboy/appboy-react-sdk/issues/119) issue in the Braze SDK repository is tracking their progress on a comprehensive config plugin.

+NOTE: this plugin assumes you are using `eas build` with EAS managed credentials, and has not been tested for other configurations.

 ## Installation
 ```
 yarn add @nayya/braze-expo-plugin